S7-OpenLearning-Individual/DesignPatternPedia/README.md

 10. Each page is built using the [template](/template.mdx) (validated by `npm run lint:mdx`).
 11. Custom components should not implement their own title, they should use the correct heading (#) level in the page itself to ensure proper url based linking.
 12. Images need to have padding applied around them, optimally `2rem`.
+13. Code has no 'TODO' blocks, only a 'FUTURE_WORK' block may be present with a reference to an issue or task.

 ## Installation